Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Marshall Stats and Trends

-- The Thundering Herd have an against the spread record of 3-4 in their seven games when favored by 1.5 points or more so far this season.
+- So far this season, the Thundering Herd have been installed as favorites by a 1.5-point margin or more seven times and are 3-4 ATS in those matchups.

-- Marshall has gone over the point total in 62.5% of its opportunities this year (five times in eight games with a set point total).
+- Marshall's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- Marshall is 4-3 against the spread and 4-3 overall in games when it puts up more than 21.5 points.
+- Marshall is 4-3 against the spread and 4-3 overall in games when it scores more than 21.5 points.

-- In games that Marshall picks up over 380.6 yards, the team is 4-4 against the spread and 5-3 overall.
+- Marshall is 4-4 against the spread and 5-3 overall when the team churns out more than 380.6 yards.

 - The Thundering Herd have turned the ball over 19 times this season, six more turnovers than the Owls have forced (13).